ome/omero-web-apps-examples/README.rst

 Requirements
 ============

-* Docker or OMERO.web 5.4.x or newer.
+You can install and run the ``omero-web`` server in a python virtual environment or via Docker.

-* Node.js 6 or higher (except for the 'minimal' example)
+All the example apps (except for ``minimal_webapp``) use Node.js to build the JavaScript app and require Node.js 6 or higher.

 Clone this repository